abinit/abipy/docs/users/running_calculations.rst

 the directory in which you execute your script and then inside `$HOME/.abinit/abipy`.
 If no `manager.yml` is found, the code aborts immediately.
 Configuration files for typical cases are available in `~abipy/data/managers`.
-We first discuss how to configure Abipy on a personal computer and then we look at the more complicated cases in which the calculation must be submitted to a queue.
+We first discuss how to configure AbiPy on a personal computer and then we look at the more complicated cases in which the calculation must be submitted to a queue.

 -----------------------------------